jaraco/zero-defect-lessons/index.md

 ## Primitives

-- map
+- `map`
-- reduce
+- `reduce`
-- compose
+- `compose`
-- partial
+- `partial`

 Note: Functional paradigm brings several primitive concepts that apply to many use cases, including map, reduce, compose, and partial.

+...

-## Map and Reduction
+## Mapping and Reduction

+- Map
-- map: operation on a series of inputs producing series of outputs
+ - operation on a series of inputs producing series of outputs
+- Reduce
-- reduce: given a series of inputs, aggregate into a single output
+ - given a series of inputs, aggregate into a single output

 Note: map is perhaps the most essential computatal operation